Add configuration to custom actions for integrations

 Enter information for the fields that appear.
 The fields that appear vary depending on the HTTP method selected and the contracts added.

-• For the Adobe and AWS Lambda data actions integrations and Google Cloud Functions, see the following Special request configurations section.
+Notes:- For the AWS Lambda data actions integrations and Google Cloud Functions, see the following Special request configurations section.

 Set the Request URL Template to the remote endpoint that your HTTP request hits.